 Our First No-Pantry Pantry

 I was in my mid 20’s when I got married.
 We bought our first house right away and moved right into it after the honeymoon.
 We were young and didn’t have a clue about life.
 We weren’t asking ourselves questions like “Is this a practical house?
 Will this house grow with us?”
-In fact, we didn’t even think about the fact that it only had a tiny kitchen and no pantry at all until after we had moved in!
+We just said, “Oh, this house is cute…” and bought it!
+We didn’t even think about the fact that it only had a tiny kitchen and no pantry at all until after we had moved in.

 Our Next House: The Tiny Pantry